University of Colorado Boulder: Research institutes

 CU Boulder's research mission is supported by 11 research institutes within the university.
 Each research institute supports faculty from multiple academic departments, allowing institutes to conduct truly multidisciplinary research.

 The Institute for Behavioral Genetics (IBG) is a research institute within the Graduate School dedicated to conducting and facilitating research on the genetic and environmental bases of individual differences in behavior.
 After its founding in 1967 IBG led the resurging interest in genetic influences on behavior.
 IBG was the first post-World War II research institute dedicated to research in behavioral genetics.
 IBG remains one of the top research facilities for research in behavioral genetics, including human behavioral genetics, psychiatric genetics, quantitative genetics, statistical genetics, and animal behavioral genetics.

 The Institute of Cognitive Science (ICS) at CU Boulder promotes interdisciplinary research and training in cognitive science.
 ICS is highly interdisciplinary; its research focuses on education, language processing, emotion, and higher-level cognition using experimental methods.
 It is home to a state-of-the-art fMRI system used to collect neuroimaging data.

 ATLAS Institute is a center for interdisciplinary research and academic study, where engineering, computer science and robotics are blended with design-oriented topics.
 Part of CU Boulder's College of Engineering and Applied Science, the institute offers academic programs at the undergraduate, master's and doctoral levels, and administers research labs, hacker and makerspaces, and a black box experimental performance studio.
 At the beginning of the 2018–2019 academic year, approximately 1,200 students were enrolled in ATLAS academic programs and the institute sponsored six research labs.

-In addition to IBG, ICS and ATLAS, the university's other institutes include Biofrontiers Institute, Cooperative Institute for Research in Environmental Sciences, Institute of Arctic & Alpine Research (INSTAAR), Institute of Behavioral Science (IBS) JILA, Laboratory for Atmospheric & Space Physics (LASP), Renewable & Sustainable Energy Institute (RASEI), and the University of Colorado Museum of Natural History.
+In addition to IBG, ICS and ATLAS, the university's other institutes include Biofrontiers Institute, Cooperative Institute for Research in Environmental Sciences, Institute of Arctic & Alpine Research (INSTAAR), Institute of Behavioral Science (IBS), CU Boulder-NIST joint institute JILA, Laboratory for Atmospheric & Space Physics (LASP), Renewable & Sustainable Energy Institute (RASEI), and the University of Colorado Museum of Natural History.